Nissan Motor Indonesia

 PT Nissan Motor Indonesia (also called NMI) is a subsidiary of Nissan Motor Company in Indonesia.
-The company was founded in 2001 and headquartered in Jakarta, Indonesia.
+The company was founded in 2001 and headquartered in Jakarta.
 Previously, Nissan vehicles were distributed by PT Indocitra Buana (established 1986), a joint venture company between Indomobil Group and Bimantara Citra.
 Together with PT Nissan Motor Distributor Indonesia, these companies acts as both national sales/distribution company and formerly a manufacturing company.

 In January 2019, NMI closed their Plant 1 in Purwakarta, effectively ending the production of Grand Livina, X-Trail, Serena and Juke.
 The plant would be converted to an engine manufacturing plant for Mitsubishi.
 Meanwhile, Datsun models stay on production in their Plant 2 until its closure in January 2020.
 On 18 March 2020, President of NMI Isao Sekiguchi officially announced the end of Nissan vehicle manufacturing in Indonesia.
 Manufacturing previously based in Indonesia was moved to Thailand.